bonny/WordPress-Simple-History/readme.txt

 - Added more filters to log message.
 Now filter `simple_history_log_debug` exists, together with filters for all other 7 log levels.
 So you can use `simple_history_log_{loglevel}` where {loglevel} is any of emergency, alert, critical, error, warning, notice, info or debug.
 - Add support for changing "locale" on a user profile, something that was added in WordPress 4.7.
 - Add sidebar box with link to the settings page.
+- Don't log when old posts are deleted from the trash during cron job wp_scheduled_delete.
 - HHVM is not used for any tests any longer because PHP 7 and Travis not supporting it or something.
 I dunno.
 Something like that.
+- When "development debug mode" is activated also log current filters.

 = 2.16 (May 2017) =